 You may have found this article by looking up "What is peer pressure."
 Being aware of the signs of peer pressure can help parents protect their children and promote healthy decision-making.
 By now, you know how to deal with peer pressure and promote healthy decision-making.
 But, with the advent of technology, peer pressure can now extend into the online world.

 One effective way to manage this is by using parental control apps like FamiSafe.
-It lets you regulate your child's screen time and track their real-time location.
-FamiSafe can also detect suspicious content on their devices.
+It lets you detect your child's suspicious content and check their phone screens.
 Download FamiSafe today and start protecting your child's digital well-being.